What is Airbnb and how does it work? + is it safe?

 From hosts placing meth pipes in their accommodation and watching guests on hidden cameras, to guests using the accommodation as a brothel and having huge parties, Airbnb is not without its fair share of dramas.

-Fortunately, horror stories like these are not common, and most people have a perfectly pleasant and safe stay in their Airbnb accommodation!
+Fortunately, horror stories are not common, and most people have a perfectly pleasant and safe stay in their Airbnb accommodation!

 In fact, Airbnb have several measures in place to ensure safety for their guests.
 This includes risk scoring, background and watchlist checks, handing out free carbon monoxide and smoke detectors to hosts, having a secure payment platform and a multi-layer defence strategy to prevent scams.